History of the Central Intelligence Agency: Osama Bin Laden

-In the first days of George W. Bush's presidency, Al Qaeda threats were ubiquitous in daily Presidential CIA briefings, but it may have become a case of the boy who cries wolf.
-The agency's predictions were dire but carried little weight, and the attentions of the President and his defense staff were elsewhere.
+In the first days of George W. Bush's presidency, Al Qaeda threats were ubiquitous in daily Presidential CIA briefings, but this may have numbed the administration to the real credibility of such dangers.
+The agency's predictions were dire but appeared to carry little weight, and the attentions of the President and his defense staff were elsewhere.
 The CIA arranged the arrests of suspected Al Qaeda members through cooperation with foreign agencies, but the CIA could not definitively say what effect these arrests had, and it could not gain hard intelligence from those captured.
 The President had asked the CIA if Al Qaeda could plan attacks in the US.
-On August 6, Bush received a daily briefing with the headline, not based on current, solid intelligence, "Al Qaeda determined to strike inside the U.S." The U.S. had been hunting Bin Laden since 1996 and had had several opportunities, but neither Clinton nor Bush had wanted to risk taking an active role in a murky assassination plot, and the perfect opportunity had never materialized for a trigger-shy DI that would have given him the reassurances he needed to take the plunge.
+On August 6, Bush received a daily briefing with the headline, not based on current, solid intelligence, "Al Qaeda determined to strike inside the U.S." The U.S. had been hunting Bin Laden since 1996 and had had several opportunities, but neither Clinton nor Bush had wanted to risk taking an active role in a murky assassination plot.
 That day, Richard A. Clarke sent National Security Advisor Condoleezza Rice warning of the risks and decried the inaction of the CIA.